aiidateam/aiida-core/docs/source/intro/cheatsheet.rst

 The AiiDA cheat sheet
 =====================

-The AiiDA cheat sheet gives a broad overview of the most commonly used `verdi` commands, the inheritance hierarchy of the main AiiDA classes, their properties and methods, as well as a showcase of the `QueryBuilder`.
+The AiiDA cheat sheet gives a broad overview of the most commonly used `verdi` commands, the inheritance hierarchy of the main AiiDA classes, their attributes and methods, as well as a showcase of the `QueryBuilder`.

 When clicking on the embedded image, it will be opened in a new tab the browser.
 Where applicable, text elements contain hyperlinks to the relevant sections of the documentation.